 How does it work?

-Traditional birth control pills are designed to mimic a natural menstrual cycle.
-A traditional pill pack contains 28 pills, but only 21 are active — containing hormones to suppress your fertility.
-The other seven pills are inactive.
-The bleeding that occurs during the week you take the inactive pills is withdrawal bleeding, which looks like a period.
+Traditional methods of birth control — including estrogen-progestin birth control pills, the contraceptive skin patch and the vaginal ring — were designed to be used in a way that mimics a natural menstrual cycle.
+For example, a traditional pill pack contains four weeks — or 28 days — of pills, but only the first three weeks contain hormones that actively suppress your fertility.
+The pills for the fourth week are inactive.
+The bleeding that occurs during the week you take the inactive pills is called withdrawal bleeding.
 This is your body's response to stopping the hormones.
-If you skip the inactive pills and start a new pack of active pills right away, you won't have this withdrawal bleeding.

 What are the benefits of delaying your period?

-Delaying your period can treat or prevent various menstrual symptoms.
+Delaying your period can help you manage various menstrual symptoms.
 It might be worth considering if you have:

 - A physical or mental disability that makes it difficult to use sanitary napkins or tampons

-- A condition worsened by menstruation, such as endometriosis, anemia, asthma, migraines or epilepsy
+- A condition worsened by menstruation, such as endometriosis or anemia

 - Breast tenderness, bloating or mood swings in the seven to 10 days before your period